MicrosoftDocs/VBA-Docs/api/Publisher.PageSetup.LeftMargin.md

 ## Remarks

 Numeric values are evaluated as points.
-String values can be in any unit supported by Microsoft Publisher (for example, 2.5 in).
+String values can be in any unit supported by Microsoft Publisher (for example, "2.5 in").
 The valid range of possible values is from zero to the difference between the sheet width and the page width.

 The **LeftMargin** property returns a value only when you print multiple pages on a single sheet of printer paper.
-If you try to use the **LeftMargin** property in other circumstances, Microsoft Publisher will return **Nothing**.
+If you try to use the **LeftMargin** property in other circumstances, Microsoft Publisher returns **Nothing**.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]